nirvanasupermind/tachyon/REFERENCE.md

 expr = assignment expr;
 ```

-This section describes expressions in Eris.
+This section describes expressions in Tachyon.
 Extended Backus–Naur form (EBNF) is also provided for the described syntax.

 ## 4.1 Primary Expressions
 ```